Get Our DIY Designer's Guide for Creating Memorable and Successful Landing Page

 Can an SSL help me rank better on Google?

-Google made it very clear how much they value HTTPS in search rankings when they announced that “HTTPS as a ranking signal” on Google search.
+Google made it very clear how much they value HTTPS in search rankings when they announced “HTTPS as a ranking signal” on Google search.

 We won’t go into a lengthy post about how much of an impact SSLs have on search rankings, but there is no doubt that having an SSL certificate has a positive impact on your page’s ability to rank.
 If SEO matters to you, get an SSL setup for your website as soon as possible.